phantom-node/cryptreboot/README.md

 Will work properly when using standard passphrase-based disk unlocking.
 Fancy methods such as using an external USB with a passphrase file will fail.

-## Tested operating systems
+## Compatible Linux distributions

+Currently cryptreboot depends on `initramfs-tools` which is available in Debian-based distributions.
+Therefore one should expect, this tool to work on Debian, Ubuntu, Linux Mint, Pop!_OS etc.

+On the other hand, do not expect it to work on other distributions now.
+But support for them may come in upcoming versions.

+Following distributions were tested by the author:
-- Ubuntu 22.04 LTS works out of the box
+- Ubuntu 22.04 LTS
-- Ubuntu 20.04 LTS needs small adjustments to system settings, specifically [changing compression](#lz4-initramfs-compression) and [fixing systemd kexec support](#staged-kernel-not-being-executed-by-systemd)
+- Ubuntu 20.04 LTS needs tiny adjustments to system settings, specifically [changing compression](#lz4-initramfs-compression) and [fixing systemd kexec support](#staged-kernel-not-being-executed-by-systemd)
 - ~~Ubuntu 18.04 LTS~~ is not supported (initramfs uses pre-crypttab format)
+- Pop!_OS 22.04 LTS

+If you have successfully run cryptreboot on another distribution, please contact me and I will update the list.

 ## Requirements